vimaier/hpc-knapsack/README.md

 [TOC]

 This is the result of the project of the course 'High Performance Computing' in the semester SS2015 at the University of Applied Sciences Kaiserslautern.
-The aim of the project was to solve the knapsack problem and parallelize the algorithm.
-The project was done by
+The aim of the project was to implement an algorithm that solves the knapsack problem and further implement a faster and parallelized version of the algorithm.
+The project was performed by

 * Kevin Keßler (keke0002@stud.hs-kl.de) and
 * Viktor Maier (vima0001@stud.hs-kl.de).

 # The Knapsack Problem
-You have a knapsack with a limited capacity and a list of items you can put into the knapsack.
+You have a knapsack with a limited capacity and a pool of items from which you can choose to put into the knapsack.
 All items have the properties weight and worth/profit.
-The problem is that you have to pack the knapsack so that the sum of the item weights does not exceed the capacity of the knapsack and the profit is maximized.
-This problem is in the set of NP-complete problems.
+The problem is that you have to pack the knapsack in such a way that the sum of the item weights does not exceed the capacity of the knapsack.
+Furthermore sum of the profit of all items needs to be maximized.
+This problem is known to be in the set of NP-complete problems.
 This means effort to solve such a problem increases exponentially with the input size, in our case list of items (and capacity of the knapsack).

 # Framework
-A small execution framework was created.
-This section describes the package (directory) structure of the project and the framework.
+A small execution framework has been developed.
+This section describes the package / direcotry structure of the project and the framework.

 ## Packages
 **main**

-This package contains the most part of the project.
+This package contains the most important part of the project.
 The file *Main.cpp* contains the starter function `int main(int argc, char* argv[])`.
 The created binary *knapsackStarter* (see section *Build and Tests*) executes this main function.
 The classes KnapSack and KnapSackSolver and the package *algorithms* are also contained here.

 **res**